KyleGoslan/App-Workshops-Old/README.md

 + You can create issues to ask questions.
 That way everyone can see them.

 ####Questions/Errors
 When you're looking at the repo, on the right hand side you'll see "Issues".
 I want to encourage you to use this as a way to ask questions and notify me of typos or errors.
-When you enter the issues you can create a new issue in the upper right.
+When you enter the issues page you can create a new issue in the upper right.
 This is essentially just like posting a comment.
 One thing that would be helpful is that you apply a relevant label.
 This is done on the right, eg "Question" or "Bug".